 Monique, born to a French mother and Polish father, grew up in the U.S. as a first generation American.
 Her foreign language background includes a Bachelor of Arts in French with a focus on ESL and second language learning and study abroad in Albi, France.
 Monique also earned a B.A. in Child Development which prepared her to create individualized, student-centered curriculum.
 For the last 35 years, Monique has been teaching various subjects to children and adults in non-traditional settings through one-on-one tutoring and small-group lessons.Monique Myhre's Courses

 Julie received her Bachelor’s degree in French from the University of Oregon and her Master’s in French with a strong focus on second language acquisition and pedagogy from Portland State University.
 She previously studied FLE and French literature at the Université of Poitiers in France, then spent three years teaching English in Spain.
 Julie has extensive experience teaching French, Spanish, and ESOL in a variety of contexts to language learners of all ages.
-She is currently teaching French at PSU and the Alliance Française de Portland in the position of Lead Teacher.Julie Nelson's Courses
+She is currently teaching French at PSU and the Alliance Française de Portland in the position of Lead Teacher.Julie Nelson - Lead Teacher's Courses

 Rebecca is a PhD candidate in French and holds two Masters degrees in French (an MA from Hunter College and an MPhil from the Graduate Center, CUNY).
 She has studied at the Sorbonne Nouvelle and has worked on organic farms in France.
 She taught French at Hunter College for three years and, in addition to the Alliance Française, is also currently Associate Faculty of French at City University of Seattle.